Provably Efficient Policy Optimization for Two-Player Zero-Sum Markov Games: Basic results

-The distribution mismatch coefficient, which is often used for single-agent policy-based optimzation, is a weaker condition compared to concentrability coefficients, see \citep{scherrer2014approximate} for more discussions. \begin{lemma}[distribution mismatch coefficient and concentrability coefficients] For any fix policy $\pi_1$ and its best response $\pi_2^*$, for infinite-horizon, it holds
+The distribution mismatch coefficient, which is often used for single-agent policy-based optimzation, is a weaker condition compared to concentrability coefficients, see \citep{scherrer2014approximate} for more discussion. \begin{lemma}[distribution mismatch coefficient and concentrability coefficients] For any fix policy $x$ and its best response $f^*$, for infinite horizon, it holds

 \end{lemma}